ily123/ily123.github.io/_pages/about.md

 ---

 For the formal resume,
 please see [this PDF](https://github.com/ily123/ily123.github.io/blob/master/assets/resume.pdf).
-For an informal overview of my career trajectory, see below.
+For an informal overview, read below.

 ---